danlunt1976/UM_Bristol/IT_Support.md

 * convsh/xconv install on new machines
 * IDL standard libraries in one place.
 * x-forwarding clash with cdo, nco, netcdf modules
 * warranty renewal for all Lenovo machines.
+* deepmip/umbrella from wordpress to campuspress?  pros/cons...?

 ## Long-term support